Grace Wang

 Qualitative Coding with LLMs

-LLM-Qual is a theory-informed computational method to systematically evaluate inductive coding results by computationally transforming each coder's inductive coding results into a Code Space.
-We propose and operationalize 4 computational metrics for assessing Code Spaces: Coverage, Density, Novelty, and Divergence.
+LLM-Qual is a theory-informed computational method to systematically evaluate inductive coding results using Code Space.

 ColorCoding Move-in

-An activity I developed to visualize my loved-one's comfort level with different parts of my apartment when moving in with me.
-It started as an art project and developed into a digital tool.
+A series of art and software I developed to visualize my loved-one's comfort level with different parts of my apartment when moving in.

 Hand-Tracking Doodle